Bali: Religion

-About 86.40% of Bali's population adheres to Balinese Hinduism, formed as a combination of existing local beliefs and Hindu influences from mainland Southeast Asia and South Asia.
+About 86.40% of Bali's population adheres to Balinese Hinduism, formed as a combination of existing local beliefs and Hindu beliefs from mainland Southeast Asia and South Asia.
 Minority religions include Islam (10.16%), Christianity (2.55%) (1.76%: Protestantism; 0.86%: Catholicism), and Buddhism (0.68%) as for 2022.

-The Balinese people and Bali Aga are generally Hindu with some being Christian and Muslim.
-While the people of Javanese, Sundanese, Sasak, Malays, are generally Islam and some are also Hindu or Christian.
-Meanwhile, adherents of Christianity generally come from the population of East Nusa Tenggara, then Papua, the Batak, Chinese and other non-Muslim ethnic in Indonesia, they are generally Christian with small minority are Hindu and Islam.
-And there is also a village, namely the village of Blimbing Sari in the Melaya district of Jembrana Regency, not far from Gilimanuk Port, a Christian village where the residents are native Balinese, even the church is shaped like a temple.
+The Balinese people and Bali Aga are generally Hindu with some being Muslim (3.24%) and Christian (1.26%).
+The Javanese, Sundanese, Sasak, and Malay people are generally Muslim and some are also Hindu or Christian.
+Meanwhile, people from East Nusa Tenggara, as well as people of the Papua, Batak, Chinese and some other Indonesian ethnic groups that aren't traditionally Muslim are generally Christian, with small minority are Hindu and Muslim.
+The village of Blimbing Sari in the Melaya district of Jembrana Regency, not far from Gilimanuk Port, is Christian, and the residents there are native Balinese, but the church is shaped like a Hindu temple.

 The Mother Temple of Besakih, one of Bali's most significant Hindu temples.

 The general beliefs and practices of Agama Hindu Dharma mix ancient traditions and contemporary pressures placed by Indonesian laws that permit only monotheist belief under the national ideology of Pancasila.
 Traditionally, Hinduism in Indonesia had a pantheon of deities and that tradition of belief continues in practice; further, Hinduism in Indonesia granted freedom and flexibility to Hindus as to when, how and where to pray.
 However, officially, the Indonesian government considers and advertises Indonesian Hinduism as a monotheistic religion with certain officially recognised beliefs that comply with its national ideology.
 Indonesian school textbooks describe Hinduism as having one supreme being, Hindus offering three daily mandatory prayers, and Hinduism as having certain common beliefs that in part parallel those of Islam.
 Some scholars contest whether these Indonesian government recognised and assigned beliefs to reflect the traditional beliefs and practices of Hindus in Indonesia before Indonesia gained independence from Dutch colonial rule.

 Balinese Hinduism has roots in Indian Hinduism and Buddhism, which arrived through Java.
 Hindu influences reached the Indonesian Archipelago as early as the first century.
 Historical evidence is unclear about the diffusion process of cultural and spiritual ideas from India.
 Java legends refer to Saka-era, traced to 78 AD.
 Stories from the Mahabharata Epic have been traced in Indonesian islands to the 1st century; however, the versions mirror those found in the southeast Indian peninsular region (now Tamil Nadu and southern Karnataka and Andhra Pradesh).